Homemade Chalk Paint Dresser Makeover

 If you’re wondering what in the world I’m talking about… Hi, welcome to my furniture makeovers.
 Haha

-Anyway, I sprayed 2 really good coats of clear shellac all over the dresser, letting it dry for at least an hour between coats, and then overnight before painting.
+Anyway, I applied 2 really good coats of clear shellac all over, letting it dry for at least an hour between coats and then overnight before applying the new color.

 Painting A Dresser with Homemade Chalk Paint

-And then the next day I made some homemade chalk paint to spray onto the dresser.
+And then, the next day, I made the homemade chalk paint I will use.

-**Note: I’ve since used BB Frosch Paint Transformer Powder to make chalk paint from latex paint.
-It is amazing and much better than my homemade chalk paint recipe.
+**Note: I’ve since used BB Frosch Paint Transformer Powder.
+It is amazing and much better than this recipe.
 Check out my honest BB Frosch Paint Transformer review to learn more about the features and pros and cons of this product.

 I mix together a little bit of water, maybe a tablespoon or two of water… and the calcium carbonate powder.

-Homemade chalk paint is a super cheap alternative to regular chalk paint, you can mix it with any color or brand of flat latex paint, and it sticks really well!
+Then, I put that mixture into the flat latex and mix it together really well.
+This is a super cheap alternative to the regular one; you can mix it with any color or brand of flat latex, and it sticks really well!

-If you’re wondering what is the difference between chalk paint and regular paint, you can learn about them in our post.
+If you’re wondering what is the difference between chalk paint and regular paint, you can learn about it in our post.

 Check out this HomeRight Super Finish Max paint sprayer review to see how I thinned the paint, the settings I used, and all the tips you need to know when using the HomeRight paint sprayer.
 Here’s a guide on how to clean HomeRight paint sprayer that will come in handy as well.